slic3r/Slic3r/resources/ui_layout/Readme.md

 	* width$INT: change the width of the field.
 Shouod work on most type of settings.
 	* height$INT: change the height of the field.
 Don't works with every type of setting.
 	* id $INT : for setting only a single value of a setting array.
+	* idx : for setting only a single value of a setting array, with the index of the page (for extruder ui page)
 * recommended_thin_wall_thickness_description: create a text widget to explain recommended thin wall thickness (only in a fff print tab).
 * parent_preset_description: create a text widget to explain parent preset.
 * cooling_description: create a text widget to explain cooling (only in a filament tab).